adeisbright/maon-backend/README.md

 # maon-backend
-An implementation of Stackoverflow API using Express , MongoDB , Redis , and Elasticsearch
+An implementation of Stackoverflow API using Express , MongoDB , Redis , and Elasticsearch.
+The implementation only uses 4 endpoints